filipeversehgi/nx-rspack-sam-example/README.md

 yarn nx serve random-name --verbose
 ```

-3. Build the Lambda Test or the NestJs API Test
+3. In another terminal tab, build the Lambda Test or the NestJs API Test

 ```bash
 # For the Lambda Test